Join me!

 • Type of bulb: tuber

-• Flower color: blue, red, white, pink
+• Flower colour: blue, red, white, pink

 • Flowering period: May-August